-Newcastle Art Gallery has one of the nation’s leading collections of Australian Post-War studio and Japanese ceramics with a focus on functional ware.
-With over 900 works of art part of this important collection, DOMESTIC BLISS features ceramics by leading artists, a new generation of ceramic practitioners, and recent acquisitions to the collection.
+Newcastle Art Gallery has one of the nation’s leading collections of Australian Post War studio and Japanese ceramics.
+With a focus on functional ware, over 900 works of ceramic art form part of this important collection.

 Gwyn Hanssen Pigott’s (1935 – 2013) Limoges porcelain vessels became still life assemblage, taking cues from artists such as Giorgio Morandi, Lucie Rie and the Chinese masters.
 In contrast, contemporary Adelaide based artist Honor Freeman creates deceptive and alluring pieces that mimic 1960s era Tupperware made not from plastic but slip-cast porcelain.

 Domestic and functional wares represent many aspects of life - the flower vase for ceremony and remembrance, the platter shared in celebration and tea bowls representing tradition and custom, with influences of Chinese, Korean and Japanese makers from the past.
 The bond of sharing a pot of tea is a part of everyday life and the ubiquitous jar is a portrait of the central desert demonstrated through the skill of the Hermannsberg potters.

 Often overlooked in terms of style and aesthetic - where ‘function wins over form’, DOMESTIC BLISS elevates everyday ceramics to works of art.